2026 Chicago Bungalow Kitchen Renovation Costs at a Glance

 | Lighting | Schoolhouse pendants | Updated schoolhouse style | $500–$1,500 | Sets period tone |

-Common Bungalow Kitchen Challenges & Solutions
+Common Bungalow Kitchen Challenges & Hidden Costs

 ⚠️ Hidden Issues in Chicago Bungalows